limatgans/using-git/README.md

 ## Creating a Repository

+Repository in Git could be considered similar to your project folder that Git could track all the changes happening inside the folder.

 Creating a new repository needs you to login to Git repository hosting service such as Github, GitLab, or your own self hosted Git service.
 Once you have logged in,

 1. Click on 'New Project' button.